SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.4.1 Proportion of fish stocks within biologically sustainable levels

-This query consists of 2 phrases.
+This target is interpreted to cover research about:
+* ending overfishing, illegal/unreported fishing, destructive fishing  (phrase 1)
+* implementation of science-based fisheries management (for MSY) (phrase 2)

+Specific fish species as search terms are not needed in this query because the focus is on fisheries (fisherpeople, fishermen, fishing, fishery, fisheries), not the biology of individual fish species outside of fisheries.
+Therefore, even publications on specific fish species must use the terms fishery etc.

 ##### Phrase 1:

+The basic structure is *action + overfishing/illegal/destructive fishing*

-Relevant legislation and organisations to reducing overfishing included.
+Relevant legislation and organisations which have a focus on reducing illegal/overfishing included as actions.

-Note that specific fish species as search terms are not needed in this query because the focus is on fisheries (fisherpeople, fishermen, fishing, fishery, fisheries), not the biology of individual fish species (unless explicitly related by the authors to fisheries).
-Therefore, even publications on specific fish species must use the terms fishery etc.
+`bycatch` is included as a form of destructive/unreported fishing (i.e. catch of species that are not the main target), as is `blast fishing`.
+We also consider `ghost fishing` to lie under destructive fishing - even though it is not fishing per se, it is damage to marine life caused by the fishing industry.

 ``` Ceylon =
 TS=